The Cheeger Inequality and Coboundary Expansion: Beyond Constant Coefficients: Coboundary Expansion of Quotients of Constant Sheaves on Graphs

 \Step{5} By the previous step, $\Gamma$ is a forest.
-We choose a set of roots $\calR$ for the trees in $\Gamma$.
+Let $\calR$ be a set of roots for the trees in $\Gamma$.
 By the definition of $N$, every connected component of $\Gamma$ contains a vertex in $\calM$, so we may choose $\calR$ to be contained in $\calM$.
 We denote the parent of every every $Y\in \calM-\calR$ by $x(Y)$.
 Since $x(Y)$ is not a root, it has a parent, which we denote by $g(Y)$ (the grandparent of $Y$).
 For every blob $Y\in \calM $, define: